 - Jung believed in God, saying "I don't believe, I know [that he exists]" whilst Freud thought that the belief in God is ludicrous.

-- Jung split up the psyche in a different way to Freud, stating that we have a masculine and a feminine side (anima) of the psyche.
-Freud believed in the id, ego, superego.
+- Jung split up the psyche in a different way from Freud, stating that we have a masculine and a feminine side (anima) of the psyche.
+Freud believed in the id, ego, and superego.